bspeice/speice.io/_posts/2018-12-15-allocation-safety.md

 While there's a lot more to writing high-performance code than managing your usage of the allocator, it's critical that you do use the allocator correctly.
-QADAPT is here to verify that your code is doing what you expect.
+QADAPT will verify that your code is doing what you expect.
+It's usable even on stable Rust from version 1.31 onward, which isn't the case for most allocators.

-I'll be writing more about high-performance code in Rust in the future, and I expect that QADAPT will help guide that.
+I'm hoping to write more about high-performance Rust in the future, and I expect that QADAPT will help guide that.
 If there are topics you're interested in, let me know in the comments below!